+1 1

-SCOW CERTIFICATION CHECKLIST USACE PERMIT or CONTRACT # 4/17/20
+SCOW CERTIFICATION CHECKLIST U SACE PERMIT or CONTRACT # 4/17/2015

 [PROJECT NAME] DATE:

-CHECKLIST ITEM RECORD DATA INITIAL S
+CHECKLIST ITEM RECORD DATA INIT IAL S

 TO BE FILLED OUT AND TO DEPAR CONTRACTOR Permittee or Authorized Representative

 1. OCEAN DISPOSAL TRIP NUMBER

 2. DEPARTURE DATE TO ODMDS

-3. DEPARTURE TIME TO ODMD S
+3. DEPARTURE TIME TO ODMDS

 4. DEPARTURE LOCATION (dredge, berth, etc.)

 5. SCOW NAME

 6. SCOWCAPACITY (CY)

 7. TUG NAME

 8. TUG CAPTAIN'S NAME

 9. DREDGED MATERIAL SOURCE (area, reach, berth, etc.)

 10. CUBIC YARD S HAULED

 11. SCOWFORE DRAFT / AFT DRAFT / AVG AND TIME

 12. SCOWFORE DRAFT / AFT DRAFT / AVG AND TIME (must be at least one hour prior to time in No. 11)

 13. DRAFT CHANGE (No 12 - No. 11)

 14. FREE BOARD OF MATERIAL AND/OR WATER SURFACE

 15. NWS COASTAL MARINE FORECAST (out to 20 nm) DATE /TIME OF RE PORT

-[area] WAVE IT (FT)
+[area] WAVE HT (FT)

-WRITE-IN APPROPRIATE FORECAST PERIODS WIND SPE ED (KTS)
+WRITE-IN APPROPRIATE FORECAST PERIODS (ie, TODAY, TONIGHT, TOMORROW) WIND SPEED (KTS)

-(ie, TODAY, TONIGHT, TOMORROW) COMMENTS: D (SEC)
+(ie, TODAT, TONIGHT, TOWORROW) PERIOR COMMENTS: D (SEC)

--

-16. SCOW TRACKING SYSTEM FUNCTIONING?
-17. HELMSMAN DISPLAY FUNCTIONING ON TUG?
-YES YES NO -
+16. SCOWTRACKING SYSTEM FUNCTIONING?
+YES no No

+17. HELMSMAN DI SPLAY FUNCTIONING ON TUG?
+YES NO NO

 18. GPS FUNCTIONING ON TUG?
-YES NO
+YES NO NO

-19. COMMENTS 110 -
+19. COMMENTS

-20. CONTRACTOR'S SIG NATURE PRINT NAME: TIME / DATE
+20. CONTRACTOR'S SIGNATURE PRINT NAME: TIME / DATE

 21. PERMITTEE/REPRESENTATIVE'S SIGNATURE PRINT NAME: TIME / DATE

-22. THE DECISION TO PROCEED TO THE OCEAN DISPOSAL AND CALCULATIONS ON THIS FORM, IS ALSO SUBJECT TO SITE, BASED UPON ULDING THE RECORDING
+22. THE DECISION TO PROCEED TO THE OCEAN DISPOSAL AND CALCULATIONS ON THIS FORM, IS ALSO SUBJECT TO SAFETY OF THE CREW AND VESSEL.
+SITE, BASED UPON CULDING THE RECORDING

-SAFETY OF THE CREWAND VESSEL.
-FUG CAPTAIN'S SIGNATURE: PRINT NAME: TIME / DATE :
+TUG CAPTAIN'S SIGNATURE: PRINT NAME: TIME / DATE :

 DATE/TIME OF DUMP:

 BARGE X OR LONGITUDE:

 BARGE Y OR LATITUDE:

+TUG X OR LONGITUDE:

 TUG Y OR LATITUDE:

 DATE/TIME OF DISPOSAL VESSEL CLOSURE: BARGE X OR LONGITUDE:

 BARGE Y OR LATITUDE:

-TUG X OR LONGITUDE: TUG Y OR LATITUDE:
+TUG X OR LONGITUDE:

+TUG Y OR LATITUDE:

-ADDITIONAL COMMENT S. PROBLEM DE SCRIPTIONS.
+ADDITIONAL COMMENTS.
+PROBLEM DE SCRIPTIONS.
 ETC.